hlef/cio-hotos23-data/README.md

 ### :page_facing_up: `commits_virtio.csv`

-Contains a study of all Linux NetVSC hardening commits for confidential trust models.
+Contains a study of all Linux VirtIO hardening commits for confidential trust models.
 Obtained via systematic review of commits for relevant files and maintainers, combined with additional input from Jason Wang (Red Hat).